Napa California, the Heart of Wine Country

 Napa boasts a comfortable climate, but evenings are often chilly.
 Be sure to bring along a lightweight jacket whatever the season.
 Although there are plenty of upscale wineries to explore, keep in mind that you might be on your feet for hours.
 Therefore, comfortable shoes are a must.
 Another insider tip is to bring along some wet wipes.
 When you transition from a bike ride to a winery, it’s nice to freshen up a little.
 Finally, consider bringing along some wine protector sleeves.
 These can help keep any wine purchases secure when you travel home.

 If you’re just planning a short trip, the perfect softside luggage option might be the Swissgear 7760 19″ Expandable Carry On Spinner Luggage in Purple.
 The large internal compartment boasts ample storage space as well as compression straps, and the two deep front pockets are ideal if you’re looking for organization features.
 Eight 360-degree spinner wheels, a retractable handle and plush top and side handles ensure you can pick up or navigate around the airport in a hurry.
+If you’ve got a preference for hard case luggage, they are also great for short trips as well.

 Getting Active in Napa